Pages

 Hoop Quilting:

-Thread the needle and put a fat knot* in one end of ~18” of Perle (size 12,8 or 5) cotton thread.
-Smaller size is thicker.
+Thread the needle and put a fat knot* in one end of ~18” of Perle (size 12, 8 or 5) cotton thread.
+Smaller size# is thicker.
 I like to adjust needle size to a bit larger.
 I hate fighting a needle eye.
+With my older eyes.

-Poke through from the back where you’d like to start.
+Poke needle through from the back where you’d like to start.

 Pull the thread tight then ¼” or so poke thru to the back.
 You’ve just made a STITCH.
 Make more.
 Make a couple in a row and get into a rhythm.